browserstack/api/README.md

 A valid browser version.
 List of supported browser versions are given using the `GET /browsers`.
 See the _Getting Available Browsers_ above for details.

 #### (timeout=300)
-A number in seconds before the worker is terminated.
-The default value is 300 seconds.
-Timeout = 0 also defaults to 300 seconds.
-Minimum value is 60.
+Time in seconds before the worker is terminated.
+Default value is 300 seconds and the minimum value is 60 seconds.

 > IMPORTANT!
 Irrespective of timeout parameter, a browser worker is alive for a maximum time of 1800 seconds.